ubccr/xdmod/README.md

 of composer is 1.3.2 (TravisCI builds use --stable)

   1. Change directory to the root of the Open XDMoD repository.
-  1. Install Composer dependencies for Open XDMoD.
+  2. Install Composer dependencies for Open XDMoD.
+    - `export COMPOSER=composer-el[7|8].json`
+      - use `el7` if you are building this on CentOS7 w/ PHP5.4
+      - use `el8` if you are building this on CentOS8 ( or equivalent ) w/ PHP7.2
     - `composer install`
     - Depending on the versions of various software installed on your system, you may run into errors.
 If you do, see the [Building FAQ](#building-faq)